 You will get a positive pregnancy test with a molar or ectopic pregnancy because there is a fertilized egg that causes your body to produce hCG.
 However, in 99% of molar pregnancies, a fetus never develops — only abnormal tissue forms.
 An ectopic pregnancy implants outside of your uterus and is a medical emergency that requires immediate attention.

 4. An evaporation line looks like a positive result.

 Sometimes, a faint, colorless evaporation line can appear to be a positive result.
 The best way to avoid this is to read the results no later than the time the directions state.

 5. The test is picking up hCG from a previous pregnancy.

 If you were recently pregnant, you could get a false positive result from the test reading hCG still in your body from your previous pregnancy.
 According to the American Association for Clinical Chemistry, it takes anywhere from nine to thirty-five days for hCG to leave your system after a miscarriage, abortion, or giving birth.

 6. The test is expired.

 The chemicals in an expired pregnancy test don’t work the way they’re supposed to, so the test can misread whether or not your urine contains hCG.
 Always use a test that isn’t expired.

 How a False Negative Occurs

-Additionally, a false positive or a false negative can occur because the test malfunctioned or because of user error.
+A false positive or a false negative can occur because the test malfunctioned, expired, or because of user error.
 That is why it is so important to follow the instructions exactly to get the most accurate results.